-The Government’s Cannabis Legalisation and Control Bill, should it be passed, will put regulations in place to minimise the social and health harms of cannabis.
+The Government’s draft Cannabis Legalisation and Control Bill sought to minimise the social and health harms of New Zealand's most widely used illicit drug.
 The Bill has a special focus on protecting young New Zealanders.

 The Drug Foundation supported a ‘Yes’ vote - find out why here.

 Nearly half of all adult New Zealanders have tried cannabis.
 It’s clear our current law doesn’t stop people using it.